mohd2sh/CleanArchitecture-DDD-CQRS-Microservices/README.md

 - **Assignments** - Connections between technicians and work orders

 The system handles the complete maintenance lifecycle: creating work orders, assigning technicians, tracking progress, and completing work across distributed services.

-## Evolution from Monolith to Microservices

-This repository demonstrates the migration journey from the original template.
-The original template was designed with microservices in mind, which made the migration straightforward.
-Here's what enabled this:

-### What Made the Original Template Microservices-Ready

-**1. Outbox Pattern Abstraction**
-The original template implemented `IOutboxStore` and `IOutboxPublisher` abstractions.
-This made swapping from in-process handlers to message bus integration trivial.
-The same code that worked in-process now publishes to RabbitMQ via MassTransit.

-**2. Event-Driven Architecture**
-The dual handler system (`IDomainEventHandler` for transactional events, `IIntegrationEventHandler` for async events) translated directly to microservices.
-Integration events that were handled in-process now flow through the message bus to other services.

-**3. Bounded Context Isolation**
-Architecture tests enforced strict boundaries between bounded contexts.
-When we split into services, these boundaries were already respected, preventing cross-service coupling.

-**4. Database-Per-Service Structure**
-The original template used separate database schema for each domain, and with no direct referince between domin/schema

-**5. Clean Separation of Concerns**
-Domain, Application, and Infrastructure layers were clearly separated.
-Each service maintains this structure independently.

-**6. Architecture Tests**
-Automated tests enforced boundaries at compile-time.
-These same tests now ensure services don't accidentally depend on each other's internals.

 ## Architecture Diagrams